Tutorial: llmPrompt

 }

 Upon receiving this JSON object, chatterd simply forwards it to Ollama.
-If streaming is turned on, the reply from Ollama is a newline-delimited JSON (NDJSON) stream, otherwise it responds with a single JSON Object.
+If streaming is turned on, the reply from Ollama is in the form of a newline-delimited JSON (NDJSON) stream, otherwise it responds with a single JSON Object.
 The JSON objects carried in Ollama’s response is specified in the Ollama documentation for api/generate.
-Either way, we only look at the response field of Ollama’s response.
+Either way, we only forward the response field of Ollama’s response.
 We also do not accumulate Ollama’s reply to be returned as a single response at completion.

 Specifications